MediaArea/MediaConch/Demo/README.md

 Create files:
 (Files provided).

-Create associated XML:
-`mediaconch -ti -fx Test2_0.mkv Test2_1.mkv Test2_2.mkv Test2_3.mkv > Test2.xml`

 [Schematron for multiple files](Files/Test2.sch)
 This policy checks all the files for conformance.
 Test2_2.mkv and Test2_3.mkv fail because they have been manipulated, but they fail in different ways.

-As one line with mediaconch and xmllint:
+Testing many files against a policy document:

-`mediaconch -ti -fx Test2_0.mkv Test2_1.mkv Test2_2.mkv Test2_3.mkv | xmllint --noout --schematron Test2.sch -`
+`mediaconch -ti -fx Test2_0.mkv Test2_1.mkv Test2_2.mkv Test2_3.mkv -s Test2.sch`